6th Infantry Division (Belgium): World War II

 As one of the stronger Belgian Divisions - its three regiments were all part of the active standing army - the Division was assigned a large portion of the Albert Canal line at the outbreak of the war.
 It covered the 14,5 km between Beringen and Eindhout (Geel).
 To that end, it received temporarily additional fire support from the 2nd, 4th and 16nd regiments of artillery.

-At 10 May, the Division saw retreating troops from the 11th division and covering cavalry units passing through its line, some already showing damage of Luftwaffe bombings.
+On 10 May, the Division saw retreating troops from the 11th division and covering cavalry units passing through its line, some already showing damage of Luftwaffe bombings.
 Apart from some strafing by German planes, the 6th was never seriously tested in its strong positions.
 The breakthrough at Eben-Emael necessitated an early retreat to the main line of resistance of the K-W Line.
 After a while, the 1st Carabiniers were summoned back to the Albert Canal to cover the general retreat alongside units of Group Ninitte and the Cavalry Division.

 As they advanced to the Canal, the Carabiniers discovered the Germans had already crossed the Canal at Kwaadmechelen.
 After some fighting and mortar duels the regiment was summoned to fall back to the K-W Line as well.

 By the 15th the division was in position around Koningshooikt fortress.
 Apart from some skirmishes by patrols and armored vehicles, there were no major clashes until the order for a second retreat towards the Canal of Ghent-Terneuzen was given.
 There no prepared lines were available, so trenches had to be dug as soon as possible.
 By the 20th the first German patrols arrived, followed by artillery shelling.
 At the sector of the 1st Carabiniers, attempts to cross the canals were repulsed.